The New Queen On The Crown Met With The Royal Family & It Didn't Go Well

 Should The Crown continue past its planned season 4, Prince William may find himself talking to the actor portraying him in the present day.
 Whether he'll be more inclined to chat then remains to be seen.

-Coleman's episode of The Graham Norton Show airs Friday.
+Colman's episode of The Graham Norton Show airs Friday.

 Advertisement